notclency/fraudulent-transaction-detector/README.md

 Figure 2: Number of fraudulent transactions and total transactions by state.

 ### Age Distribution of Fraud Victims:
-This histogram displays the age distribution of victims of fraudulent transactions:
+This histogram displays the age distribution of victims of fraudulent transactions.
 ![image info](visualizations/fig3.png)
 Figure 3: Age distribution of individuals affected by fraudulent transactions.